czarandy/czarandy.github.io/_stories/2004-specters-spark.md

 "Who is to say that?
 Our lives as happy as we make them, and if we do not wish to be troubled by anything then why should we be?"

 James struggled to explain.
-"I bring you religion---"
+"I bring you religion—"

 "Religion?
 There was a monk, many months ago, who tried to bring us religion.
 He claimed that the end of the world was coming, and that we had best prepare.
 He told us all we had to do was believe and we would be saved.
 Marek was his name.